TOPLLab/WARDuino/README.md

 ## LICENCE

-MPL-2.0 (see LICENSE).

-WARDuino by Robbert Gurdeep Singh, Tom Lauwaerts, Christophe Scholliers and Joel Martin is licensed under a Mozilla Public License 2.0.
+WARDuino by Robbert Gurdeep Singh, Tom Lauwaerts, Christophe Scholliers and Joel Martin is licensed under a [MPL-2.0 License](./LICENSE).
 This is a derivative work of [kanaka/wac](https://github.com/kanaka/wac) by Joel Martin.

 If you need to cite WARDuino in your research, use: